 Here’s a great resource for kids who are learning to read.
-Teach Your Monster to Read is an online program where kids can build their own customized monsters and play all sorts of fun games to learn to read.
+Teach Your Monster to Read is an online program and app where kids can build their own customized monsters and play all sorts of fun games to learn to read.

 The computer version of the game is completely free, courtesy of a grant from the Usborne Foundation.

 The web site allows parents and teachers to set up accounts and add as many children and related user names as they wish.
 Each child logs in with his or her own user name and password, and the game saves progress.